MkWilp-boot/orth/README.md

 ## UNDER DEVELOPMENT

-This language is under development
+This language is under development so don't expect too much

 ## What are our goals?